alphagov/cyber-security-ggroup-data-to-splunk/README.md

 This command will run terraform format, terraform validate, flake8 and the unit tests.

+## Contract Tests

+Contract tests are run on the project's concourse pipeline to check that the Google API is working as we expect it to work.
+These are run at 10am every weekday, and will alert to #cyber-security-service-health in the event that they fail.

 ## How to deploy

 Merges to master in this repo will trigger a deploy in [Concourse](https://cd.gds-reliability.engineering/teams/cybersecurity-tools/pipelines/ggroups-to-splunk)